ntntram013/webdev-BTN03/README.md

 Notes:

 - *`Users' password`*: for easy testing, all the users should have *the same password*.
 Password will be encrypted in database (you can't read it).
-I can tell you that all the user has the password of  **12345**. ( ͡~ ͜ʖ ͡°) shhhh ~
+I can tell you that all the users has the password of  **12345**. ( ͡~ ͜ʖ ͡°) shhhh ~

 - *`Website URL`*: for easy testing, the URL is 'http://localhost:5000'.
-So that, before deploying on Heroku, please change it to 'https://team468-bookstore.herokuapp.com/' in *.env* file.
+So that, before deploying on Heroku, please change it to 'https://team468-bookstore.herokuapp.com' in *.env* file.
 One more thing, turn off Antivirus because it sucks *(affects sending email features)*.